EnterCoin Price Tops $0.0120 (ENTRC)

-EnterCoin (CURRENCY:ENTRC) traded up 0.5% against the US dollar during the twenty-four hour period ending at 14:00 PM E.T. on August 12th.
-In the last seven days, EnterCoin has traded down 2.8% against the US dollar.
-One EnterCoin coin can currently be purchased for approximately $0.0120 or 0.00000027 BTC on major cryptocurrency exchanges.
-EnterCoin has a total market capitalization of $68,256.43 and $37,448.00 worth of EnterCoin was traded on exchanges in the last day.
+EnterCoin (CURRENCY:ENTRC) traded 0% lower against the U.S. dollar during the 1 day period ending at 10:00 AM ET on August 14th.
+EnterCoin has a market cap of $68,194.04 and $49,197.00 worth of EnterCoin was traded on exchanges in the last day.
+One EnterCoin coin can now be purchased for approximately $0.0120 or 0.00000026 BTC on major cryptocurrency exchanges.
+During the last week, EnterCoin has traded down 0.4% against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.